Stock events for FirstEnergy Corp. (FE)

 FE’s Geographic footprint

-FirstEnergy serves approximately 6 million customers across a 65,000-square-mile area spanning Ohio, Pennsylvania, West Virginia, Maryland, New Jersey, and New York.
-Its transmission subsidiaries manage a network of approximately 24,000 miles of transmission lines connecting the Midwest and Mid-Atlantic regions.
+FirstEnergy serves more than 6 million customers across a 65,000-square-mile area in six states: Ohio, Pennsylvania, West Virginia, Maryland, New Jersey, and New York.
+Its electric distribution companies form one of the largest investor-owned electric systems in the United States.
+The company's transmission subsidiaries operate approximately 24,000 miles of transmission lines connecting the Midwest and Mid-Atlantic regions.

 FE Corporate Image Assessment